Try This Simple 5-Category Budget

 Savings should consume 10 percent of your budget.
 This is predominantly for retirement as well as building an emergency fund.

 Debt Payoff should consume 15 percent of your income.
 This includes your credit cards or student loans.
-It does not include your minimum mortgage or car payment, which are listed under "housing" and "transportation."
-(It does include any extra payments that you're making towards your mortgage and car loan, above-and-beyond the minimum.)
+It does not include your mortgage payment or car payment, which are listed under "housing" and "transportation."
+It does include any extra payments you're making toward your mortgage and car loan above and beyond the minimum.

-You might be thinking: Wait a second, why are you only advocating a savings rate of 10 percent?
-Didn’t the 80/20 budget and the 50/30/20 budget both advocate savings rates of 20 percent?
-Yes, they did, but as you’ll notice under the 80/20 budget and the 50/30/20 budget, "savings" included debt paydown.
+You might be thinking: Wait a second, why are you advocating a savings rate of only 10 percent?
+Don’t the 80/20 budget and the 50/30/20 budget both advocate savings rates of 20 percent?
+Yes, they do, but as you’ll notice under the 80/20 budget and the 50/30/20 budget, "savings" included debt paydown.

 In this five-category budget, your savings and debt are listed as two separate categories.
 With 10 percent for one and 15 percent for the other, you’re actually spending 25 percent (in total) on a combination of savings and debt pay-down.

 This is even more aggressive and ambitious than the other two budget models recommend.
 Use this five-category budget if you would like to create something slightly more detailed, but not too complex.